jorgequintanilha/shieldmate/README.md

 # shieldmate
 EDH Shieldmate Source Code

-Gonna keep only the code here due to obvious reasons.
+Gonna keep only the code (everything but design assets and such) here due to obvious reasons.

 So!
 I am a beginner developer and decided to try my hand at javascript / css.
 This app is more of a learning process than a product itself.

+<h2>Introduction</h2>

+This project is fun, I like to add stuff to it and learn along the way how to deal with performance issues and so on.
+But I feel I'm close to reaching a technical ceiling and I'll study other technologies for android development.
+When I started this, I opted to go hybrid because I thought I'd be releasing in all three platforms (microsoft was still a thing back then) at the same time but alas, reality is not so gentle.
+Publishing to iOS went from a priority, to a desire, to me simply not caring anymore.

-So, main issues about the code overall: It has a lot of hard coded stuff, and this bothers me a lot.
+Main issues about the code overall: It has a lot of hard coded stuff, and this bothers me a lot.
 I've been meaning to get to that but since time is limited, I decided to make a priority out of the stuff the user will actually see and use.
 The javascript isn't brilliant either.

+<h2>What's Going On</h2>
+This app went from a very, very small project to something I honestly love to work on and the community feedback has been great.
+With that in mind, I'll be porting the app to a newer framework.
+It will take A LOT of time, so I won't be updating the phonegap version anymore (maybe a just one last update to sort a few things out).
+I'm positive it'll come up way better AND it'll be a great learning process to me as well.

+<h2>Feature Brainstorm / Planning</h2>
 Listed below is the suggestions I receive from users and friends.
 This is more of a reminder, but sometimes I like to update what I think about each one.

-<h2>Feature Brainstorm / Planning</h2>
     <h4>Saving matches:</h4> Not a priority.
 Could code something to save it in the storage, but I see no real point in it.
 Saving matches serve no purpose unless the user absolutely has to reset his phone.
     <h4>Rearranging panels:</h4>Also not a priority.
 Looking for a drag-and-drop solution that doesn't require jQuery.
     <h4>Different table designs for 3, 4 and 5 players:</h4> Want to, but it'll require a LOT of rework in some stuff I did back then due to lack of oversight.
 This is a good incentive because it'll improve code quality.